-The European Movement was ideologically very active and organised many events on specific themes.
-In February 1949, the Brussels Political Congress defined individual, family and social rights which might be guaranteed in law by a European Charter of Human Rights.
-It also reviewed procedures for the appointment of delegates to the European Consultative Assembly and adopted the statute for a European Court.
-Two months later, the Westminster Economic Conference discussed monetary issues and laid the foundations for a future European Payments Union.
-Supporters of the pooling of basic industries, the Congress participants also discussed the setting up of a European Economic and Social Committee.
+Two months later, in April 1949, the Westminster Economic Conference discussed monetary issues and laid the foundations for a future European Payments Union.
+The Congress participants were in favour of the pooling of basic industries and also discussed the setting up of a European Economic and Social Committee.

 In December 1949, the European Conference on Culture in Lausanne resulted in the establishment of the European Centre for Culture and the College of Europe in Bruges.

-In July 1950, the Rome Social Welfare Conference drew up a plan for the harmonisation of European social security systems and proposed the creation of a European Commissariat for Labour and Population, and a European fund for reconstruction and development.
-Other international conferences followed, successively considering the integration of Germany into a united Europe, the relations between the Europe being built and the Commonwealth, and the situation of the countries of Central and Eastern Europe.
+In July 1950, the Rome Social Welfare Conference drew up a plan for the harmonisation of European social security systems and proposed the creation of a European Commissariat for Labour and Population, as well as a European fund for reconstruction and development.
+Other international conferences followed, successively examining the integration of Germany into a united Europe, the relations between the Europe being built and the Commonwealth, and the situation of the countries of Central and Eastern Europe.
 The EM pursued an intensive publicity campaign, particularly through the European Youth Campaign.